-Currently, I'd consider freckles early beta-grade software.
+Currently, I'd consider freckles early beta-grade software/proof-of-concept.
 Most of its features work, the API itself won't change much anymore, except for some small bits and pieces.

 The format of the frecklets (the little scriptlets that freckles uses) is fixed, except that the schema might be extended, which would not break compatibility.
 The naming of a few default frecklets might change still, and the overall nomenclature of how to best name frecklets to describe their purpose might also change dependent on input from users.